LiskHQ/lisk-docs/docs/building-on-lisk/token-development/deploy-erc-20.md

 ## 5. Deploy the contract

-Open the deployment tab (this looks like an Ethereum logo with an arrow pointing right).
+Open the `Deploy & run transactions` tab (this looks like an Ethereum logo with an arrow pointing right).
-Make sure that your environment is set to "Injected Provider", your wallet is connected to the Lisk Sepolia network, and Remix has access to your wallet.
+Make sure that your environment is set to "Injected Provider", your wallet is connected to the Lisk or Lisk Sepolia network, and Remix has access to your wallet.
 Then, select the `MyToken` contract from the deployment dropdown and click the orange `Deploy` button to deploy the contract.
 Finally, confirm the contract deployment in your connected wallet.

-Check the Remix log messages, it should include the contract address.
+Check the Remix log messages; they should include the contract address.
 Paste this address in BlockScout, to see the contract in the Lisk blockchain explorer: https://sepolia-blockscout.lisk.com/address/0x6e8fF2E042c1637a2Da9563763c62362a3bbD712

 ## 6. Verify the contract